-1 mind is I had a conversation with Mr. Eamon Mackle at 2 a point in time, and he talked about the fact that 3 whenever he was Associate Medical Director, and that was in and around March/April 2016, and again I think 4 5 was trying to put some kind of structure and process 12:21 6 around the management of Mr. O'Brien at that point in 7 time was approached, by, I think it was maybe the 8 Director or the Assistant Director of Acute Services at that point in time to be told basically that 9 Mr. O'Brien, on the basis of that, had raised bullying 10 12.22 11 and undermining allegations against him.
-He said to me 12 he found that guite shocking at that point in time and 13 he felt he had nowhere to go with it because he felt he 14 was being warned off him.
-15 175 Mr. Mackle intimated -- did he tell you this directly?
-Q. 12:22 16 He did, yes. Α. 17 176 That the complaint had been made to Mrs Brownlee; is Q. 18 that right?
-19 I'm not sure he said to me about Mrs Brownlee or Α. 20 whether it was his impression, whether she had spoken 12:22 to someone else at that point in time.
-21 But he 22 certainly felt he was being told to stop doing what he 23 was doing.
-24 The Inquiry will hear conflicting evidence on that and 177 Q. we'll hear from the witnesses as well.
-Mrs. Brownlee 25 12.22 denies there ever being a complaint made or her being 26 27 involved in anything like that, and Mr. O'Brien also says he didn't raise an issue.
-But several witnesses 28 29 have raised that, and the Inquiry can listen to the
+1 mind is I had a conversation with Mr. Eamon Mackle at 2 a point in time, and he talked about the fact that 3 whenever he was Associate Medical Director, and that 4 was in and around March/April 2016, and again I think 5 was trying to put some kind of structure and process 6 around the management of Mr. O'Brien at that point in 7 time was approached, by, I think it was maybe the 8 Director or the Assistant Director of Acute Services at 9 that point in time to be told basically that 10 Mr. O'Brien, on the basis of that, had raised bullying ${12:22}$ 11 and undermining allegations against him.
+He said to me 12 he found that quite shocking at that point in time and 13 he felt he had nowhere to go with it because he felt he 14 was being warned off him.
+15 175 Q. Mr. Mackle intimated did he tell you this directly?
+12:22 16 Α. He did, yes.
+17 176 Q. That the complaint had been made to Mrs Brownlee; is 18 that right?
+19 Α. I'm not sure he said to me about Mrs Brownlee or 20 whether it was his impression, whether she had spoken 12:22 21 to someone else at that point in time.
+But he 22 certainly felt he was being told to stop doing what he 23 was doing.
+24 177 Q. The Inquiry will hear conflicting evidence on that and 25 - we'll hear from the witnesses as well.
+Mrs. Brownlee 26 denies there ever being a complaint made or her being 27 involved in anything like that, and Mr. O'Brien also 28 says he didn't raise an issue.
+But several witnesses 29 have raised that, and the Inquiry can listen to the 23 have raised that, and the inquiry tall risten to the